etreynolds/node-express-1/conceptual.md

 Answer the following questions below:

 - What are some ways of managing asynchronous code in JavaScript?
+  - A few ways of managing asynchronous code in JS are callback functions, Promises, and async/await.

 - What is a Promise?